arlobelshee/connectionwith.us/content/events.md

 {{< teaser url="img/cocktail-hour.jpg" title="Cocktail Hour" description="Let's start off with a cocktail hour so you all have time to show up and we can all get in the right form to start this thing!" >}}

+{{< teaser url="img/love-sign.jpg" title="The Ceremony" description="There's a ceremony at 19:00 that you really don't want to miss.
+It's kind of the thing." >}}

 {{< teaser url="img/bubbles-story.jpg" title="The Story of Bubbles" description="Cava is a big deal for us.
 We will toast you and tell the story.
-Around 1930." >}}
+Around 19:30." >}}

+{{< teaser url="img/no-prep-conf-tiny.jpg" title="Conference Speakers Time!" description="So many of you know us from the conference speakers context.
+And you can speak.
+So talk about us.
+We'll watch." >}}

+{{< teaser url="img/mad-hatter.jpg" title="Mad Hatter Tea Party!" description="Clean cup, clean cup, move down. " >}}

 {{% /flowing %}}

-* 6:00pm Cocktail hour at Rembrandt Yard
-* 7:00pm Ceremony There's a ceremony at 1900 that you really don't want to miss.
-It's kind of the thing.
-* 7:30pm Bubbles tales!
-* 8:00pm No-prep conference
-* 9:00pm Mad Hatter Tea Party

 ## Jan 13---The Interregnum